Top of page logo

 Getting Around

 It’s so easy to get around the Philippines.
 There’s a vast network of bus routes around the larger islands; travelling via bus is very cheap and most buses tend to run every hour or so.
-In some cases it’s vans instead of buses which are slightly more expensive but same gimmick – regular routes at affordable prices with the option to buy tickets up until departure.
+In some cases theres vans instead of buses which are slightly more expensive but same gimmick – regular routes at affordable prices with the option to buy tickets up until departure.

 Generally speaking, if you’re going there on a dive trip, you’ll probably find you do most of your travelling via ferry – once again, there are many ferries operating between the various islands of the Philippines with prices varying between about 700 – 1500 pesos and journeys lasting usually anywhere from 2 – 4 hours.